FernandoLGuzman/DB_Project/README.md

   **Entity participation:** Resource, Address (Total participation on the Resource)

   **Relationship Type:** One to Many.
 Every resource must have a single address.
 Many resources can be located at the same address.

+* Address Region

+  This relationship indicated that an address is a part of one of the 8 senate regions in Puerto Rico.

+  **Entity participation:** Senate Region, Address (Total participation on the Address)

+  **Relationship Type:** One to Many.
+Every Address must have a single Senate Region.
+Many addresses can be located at the same Senate Region.

+  * User Payment

+  This relationship indicated that a user can have one or many payment methods.
+This will be used to keep track of the user's wallet amount and keep a record of the types of ways that that user can pay.

+  **Entity participation:** Payment Methos, User (Total participation on the Payment Method)

+  **Relationship Type:** Many to one.
+Every Payment Methid must have a User.
+A User can have many Payment Methods.
 * Other

   + User - Role